Group-9-Software-Evolution/Group-9-frontend-smce-gd/README.md

 Hi and welcome to the git repo for Group 9 in the course Software Evolution Project.

 ## Main documents
-Here you will find the main documents for the group in the course, such as Tasks and Individual contributions.
+In the documents folder you will find the main documents for the group in the course, such as Tasks and Individual contributions.